Felix Lieftuchter: Career

 Lieftuchter was born in Cincinnati to German immigrant parents.
-When he was 15, he went back to Germany with his family, and it was at that time or shortly after that he began school at the Akademie der Bildende Kunst in Munich, Germany with Karl Von Marr and/or Franz von Stuck.
+When he was 15, he went back to Germany with his family, and it was at that time or shortly after that he began school at the Akademie der Bildenden Künste in Munich, Germany with Karl Von Marr and/or Franz von Stuck.
 Also, during this period he went to Rome and other areas of Europe to study church decorations.
 He also studied with Frank Duvenek.

 His work as an artist was most prominently was in the field of church decoration, although he also painted landscapes and portraits and worked with mosaics.

 He spent time or lived in Cincinnati, Chicago, Munich, Toledo, Pittsburgh, New York City, Miami, and Mexico City.
 His latter years were spent in Mexico City, where he engaged in portraiture.
 He was living there as late as 1972, at 90 years of age.
 He was a long term guest at the Casa Gonzales.
 Contemporary pictures of the rooms show antique portrait paintings.